-5 Common Errors found in Foreign Language PPC Campaigns
+5 Common Errors found in Foreign Language Google Ads Campaigns

-What are the 5 most common errors made by PPC managers who start running foreign language PPC campaigns for the first time?
+What are the 5 most common errors made by PPC managers who start running foreign language Google Ads campaigns for the first time?
 Below, Webrageous reveals all…

 If you plan on running a successful multilingual campaign be prepared not only to translate advertisement text or an appealing landing page, but to provide a fully translated website.
 If your landing page is the only page that is relevant to an international user, you risk alienating that potential customer.
 Think of it as answering the phone with “hola”, but as soon as the Spanish-speaking customer becomes interested, the seller switches to Japanese.

 Get to know the competition.
 You may find that it will be very lucrative or perhaps unwise to invest your time and money in a PPC campaign competing with him/her.
 Ask yourself, “Will my business be able to make a difference here?”.
 You can perform a SWOT or strengths, weaknesses, opportunities and threats analysis of the proposed multilingual campaign.
 Don’t think of your Google Ads campaign as immune to all the challenges you already expect to find when marketing offline.